 When DJ Cavem coined the term eco-hip hop in 2007, he didn’t know it would sprout into a global movement.
-His mission to rap about climate change, food justice and plant-based foods spread far beyond his Denver hometown.
-Having performed at the Obama White House and been featured in Oprah Magazine and on the Rachael Ray Show, Dr. Ietef “DJ Cavem” Vita became known as more than just a rapper — but an activist, educator and vegan chef.
-Now, several years after the release of The Produce Section, his award-winning album that fused hip hop with lessons on eco-friendliness, Cavem has shifted his focus to new material.
-His latest project BIOMIMICZ is being released as an album/seed pack to get people involved and spur listeners into action.
+His mission to rap about climate change, food justice, and plant-based foods spread far beyond his Denver hometown.
+Having performed at the Obama White House and been featured in Oprah Magazine and on the Rachael Ray Show, Dr. Ietef “DJ Cavem” Vita became known as more than just a rapper — but an activist, educator, and vegan chef.
+Several years after the release of The Produce Section, his award-winning album that fused hip hop with lessons on eco-friendliness, Cavem has shifted his focus to new material.
+His latest project, BIOMIMICZ, is being released as an album/seed pack to get people involved and spur listeners into action.

 “I wanted this album to become an experience,” he explained.
-“I want people to understand that one of the best ways to make an impact on the environment is being more conscious of what we eat and understanding that our everyday food choices impact the environment in a positive or negative way.”
+“I want people to understand that one of the best ways to impact the environment is being more conscious of what we eat and understanding that our everyday food choices impact the environment positively or negatively.”

-Since then Cavem has traveled the world as both a performing artist and an educator.
-He’s shared the stage with Nick Jonas, Public Enemy, 2 Chains, Questlove, Wyclef Jean, among others.
-Offstage he’s involved with numerous organizations and projects dedicated to promoting wellness, eating healthy and environmental awareness.
-With his wife and collaborator Arasia “Alkemia” Earth, the pair inspire and educate around the world including communities in countries such as Azerbaijan through workshops and speaking engagements.
-They formed a non-profit organization called the Vita Earth Foundation, which hosts health and wellness summer camps, Culinary Concerts, and their Recipes for Resistance workshops, which focuses on culinary climate action.
+Since then, Cavem has traveled the world as a performing artist and an educator.
+He’s shared the stage with Nick Jonas, Public Enemy, 2 Chains, Questlove, and Wyclef Jean, among others.
+Offstage, he’s involved with numerous organizations and projects dedicated to promoting wellness, eating healthy, and environmental awareness, which hosts health and wellness summer camps, Culinary Concerts, and Recipes for Resistance workshops, which focus on culinary climate action.

-Traveling the globe has given Cavem a fresh perspective with BIOMIMICZ.
+Traveling the globe has given Cavem a fresh perspective on BIOMIMICZ.
 Released during International Compost Week, the EP is a precursor to a full-length album.
-It’s being issued as a seed pack — kale, arugula and beets — to be planted right away.
-Come harvest, the full-length album will be packed with recipes on how to prepare meals with those vegetables.
-According to Cavem, BIOMIMICZ is about getting back to basics with a sense of urgency.
+It’s being issued as a seed pack — kale, arugula, and beets — to be planted immediately.
+Come harvest, the full-length album will be packed with recipes for preparing meals with those vegetables.
+According to Cavem, BIOMIMICZ is about returning to basics with a sense of urgency.